-Exploring Canyonlands National Park Needles Section
+Exploring Canyonlands National Park ‘Needles’ Section

 Big Spring Canyon Overlook

 One thing to note if you’re planning a visit: dogs are not allowed in this area.
 This is a crucial tip for pet owners to remember when planning their itinerary.
+We had to take turns walking out on the trail.

 Intrigued by Newspaper Rock

 Our curiosity led us next to Newspaper Rock, a Utah State Historic Monument rich in indigenous petroglyphs.
 This remarkable site, located here, displays a rich tapestry of over 2,000 years of ancient narrative.
 Standing in front of these carvings, we couldn’t help but think about the stories and the people behind the images.
+But also, how many of these carvings is legit… check out our video below and see what you think!

 Drone Adventures and Scenic Routes

-After Newspaper Rock, we decided to have a bit of fun with our drone, opting to capture some footage of our trusty Ford F150 traversing the winding roads.
+After Newspaper Rock, we decided to have a bit of fun with our drone, opting to capture some footage of our Ford F150 traversing the winding roads.
 The late afternoon light reflected beautifully off the small patches of snow, making for some striking video footage.

 The Drive: Long and Winding